Wreckage confirmed to be from crashed Japanese F-35 fighter found

 TOKYO: Search and rescue teams found wreckage belonging to a Japanese Lockheed Martin F-35 stealth fighter that disappeared on Tuesday (Apr 9) over the Pacific Ocean close to northern Japan, a military spokesman said on Wednesday.

-The pilot of the aircraft is still missing, said the Air Self Defence Force (ASDF) spokesman.

-"We recovered the wreckage and determined it was from the F-35," the spokesman told Reuters.
+"We recovered the wreckage and determined it was from the F-35," a spokesman for the Air Self Defense Force (ASDF) said, adding that the pilot of the aircraft was still missing.

+The advanced, single-seat jet was flying about 135 km east of the Misawa air base in Aomori Prefecture at about 7.27pm (6.27pm, Singapore time) on Tuesday, when it disappeared from radar, the Air Self Defense Force said.
-The F-35 was less than a year old and was delivered to the ASDF in May last year, he added.

-Japan's first squadron of F-35s has just become operational at the Misawa air base and the government plans to buy 87 of the stealth fighters to modernise its air defences as China's military power grows.
+The aircraft was less than a year old and was delivered to the ASDF in May last year, the spokesman said.
+Japan's first squadron of F-35s has just become operational at Misawa and the government plans to buy 87 of the stealth fighters to modernise its air defences as China's military power grows.

 READ: Japan military says F-35 fighter jet disappears from radar

-The crash was only the second time an F-35 has gone down since the plane began flying almost two decades ago.
-It was also the first crash of an A version of the fifth-generation fighter designed to penetrate enemy defences by evading radar detection.
+The crash marks only the second time an F-35 has gone down since the plane began flying almost two decades ago.
+It was also the first crash of an A version of the fifth-generation fighter, which is designed to penetrate enemy defences by evading radar detection.

+Lockheed Martin, which manufactures the aircraft, said it was standing by to support the Japanese Air Self Defense Force as needed.
+The Pentagon said it was monitoring the situation.

 A US military short take off and landing (STOVL) F-35B crashed near the Marine Corps Air Station Beaufort in South Carolina in September prompting a temporary grounding of the aircraft.
 Lockheed Martin also makes a C version of the fighter designed to operate off carriers.